taizoonaliasgar/.github.io/rmpc-exoskeleton.md

 The control strategy is based on a **vertex-based Robust MPC formulation** with a data-driven uncertainty set:

 - **Reduced-order dynamic model:**
-  The constrained multibody dynamics of TAWE are reduced to a **2-DoF wrist model** in FE and RUD for control synthesis.
+  The constrained multibody dynamics of TAWE are reduced to a **2-DoF wrist model** in flexion/extension(FE) and radial/ulnar deviation(RUD) for control synthesis.

 - **Data-driven disturbance modeling:**
   - Tremor-like torque inputs are generated in the clinically relevant **3–7 Hz band**